What Are Mentor Texts?Jul 11, 2021

 Who can use mentor texts?

-Without even realisng it, you probably seek out the use fo mentor texts in your life all the time.
+Without even realising it, you probably seek out the use of mentor texts in your life all the time.

 Think about it: every time you’ve had to write a job application, a new type of student report or even a grant application you’ve probably reached out to your friends, family and work colleagues to seek examples first.